amit285/water-jug-problem-solver/README.md

 # water-jug-problem-solver
-this code will give all state diagram to solve the water jug problem.
+this code will give all state space diagram to solve the water jug problem.